ahmedqamesh/canmops/README.md

 For more information contact ahmed.qamesh@cern.ch
 ```
 ## Dependencies
-All third-party Python packages that are needed are installed on-the-fly so you do not need to worry about these.
+All third-party Python packages that are needed can be found on the [Twiki](https://gitlab.cern.ch/aqamesh/canmops/-/wikis/home) page.
 The necessary AnaGate libraries are also included in this repository.
 For the use of Kvaser CAN interfaces you have to install the [Kvaser drivers](https://www.kvaser.com/downloads-kvaser/ "Kvaser download page") first which are avaiable for [Windows](https://www.kvaser.com/downloads-kvaser/?utm_source=software&utm_ean=7330130980013&utm_status=latest) and [Linux](https://www.kvaser.com/downloads-kvaser/?utm_source=software&utm_ean=7330130980754&utm_status=latest).

 ### System Requirements:
 Operating System: Windows and Linux